 Questions & Answers about the Guarantee on Deposits

-10. Who should ADIs contact for more information?
+- Who should depositors contact for more information?

 1. Why did the Australian Government introduce the Guarantee Scheme for Large Deposits and Wholesale Funding?